Liouville Brownian motion: Finiteness of the moments

-\subsection{Domain $\{ |x-y|\geq 1\}$}
+\subsection{Domain $\{\llvert x-y\rrvert\geq1\}$}

-Let us now investigate the situation when $|x-y|\geq 1$.
-This is the easy part because, in that case, the measures $M(dx)$ and $M(dy)$ are "almost" independent.
-Therefore, we can proceed more directly in the computations.
-We claim:
+Let us now investigate the situation when $\llvert x-y\rrvert \geq1$.
+This is the easy part because, in that case, the measures $M(dx)$ and $M(dy)$ are ``almost'' independent.
+Therefore, we can proceed more directly in the computations.\vadjust{\goodbreak} We use the Jensen inequality with the concave function $x\mapsto x^{p/2}$ to get